mhdthariq/e-voting/docs/DATA_MODEL.md

 BlockVote uses a **simplified data model** where organizations act as administrative users directly, eliminating the complexity of separate admin user accounts.
 This approach provides cleaner relationships, easier management, and better scalability.

+**🎉 Migration Status: COMPLETE** - This model is fully implemented across the entire codebase.

 ### 🔑 Key Principles

 1. **Single User Table**: All users (Admin, Organization, Voter) in one unified table